Baby Delivery Process

 - A Perinatologist (high-risk obstetrician) and Neonatologist (newborn medicine specialist) are on call, should the need for their expertise arise.

-- Your labor, delivery and immediate recovery after delivery will take place in one of our 16 Labor-Delivery-Recovery Suites.
+- Your labor, delivery and immediate recovery after delivery will take place in one of our 16 LOR Suites.
 Each comfortable suite has a private bathroom and shower stall (some have tubs).
 In addition to having specially designed birthing beds, the LDR Suites are beautifully decorated to create a relaxing home-like atmosphere.
-Furnishings include comfortable "father" chairs, televisions with radios and telephones.
+Furnishings include comfortable partner chairs, televisions with radios and telephones.

 - If your baby needs medical support or evaluation at the time of delivery, a Pediatrician or Neonatal Nurse Practitioner will be present.
 NYU Winthrop’s world-renowned Neonatal Intensive Care Unit, staffed with experts who have advanced training in newborn medicine, is adjacent to the LDR Unit.